 Topics covered in class include:

-- Refine the basic design
+- Refining the basic design.

-- Create elegantly tapered legs
+- Creating elegantly tapered legs.

 If you have started to build your own set of hand tools we encourage you to bring them along to the class so that you can deepen your experience with them and work with the instructors to tune and fully understand them.
 Please see our What to Expect page if you plan to ship your tools to the school.
 Otherwise you are welcome to use the high quality hand tools at our fully equipped workbenches.